saleae/apidocs/README.md

-# apidocs
+# Logic 2 API Documentation

-Logic2 API Documentation
+This is a temporary storage location for the Logic 2 API Documentation, and is likely to change in the future.